krish-32/UCER-Exam-cell/README.md

-#
 # [UCER-Exam-cell](https://ucer.web.app/)
-It is an Exam hall Scheduler for the student in shuffling order. means no same department student has one another like manual allocation.
-Automate these process by uploading the hallTicket and timetable pdfs.
+###This application is used to allocating exam halls for the examiner in shuffling manner, no student have repeated in same department.
+A single person will surrounded by different departments likely manual hall allocation.